rbsouth/eatin-ror/README.md

 # Eatin Mobile

-Mobile and Tablet Web Application
+Web Application --- Now works on Desktop, Mobile, and Tablet

 Displaying my skills in Mobile-First applications, API implementation, and more.